Ethnicity and the ethnicity pay gap

 Reverse mentoring

-Our relaunched PA Reverse Mentoring Programme (PARM) connected over 100 people in 2024.
-The programme is now aligned to our career framework and development goals while at the same time allowing senior leaders to gain insights from junior colleagues.
+The PA Reverse Mentoring Programme (PARM) has now connected over 100 mentoring pairs since its relaunch in 2024.
+The programme is now aligned to our career framework and development goals while at the same time allowing senior leaders to gain insights from junior colleagues, broadening understanding of different lived experiences.

 Conversations that matter

-We’ve delivered new learning workshops in 2024 aimed at shaping and shifting the way we think and behave.
-These ‘Big Conversations’ take the form of conversations and storytelling on meaningful topics such as race, ethnicity, and lived experiences and offer our people the opportunity to practice inclusive behaviours in a safe space.
+We’ve continued to deliver learning workshops aimed at shaping and shifting the way we think and behave.
+These ‘Big Conversations’ use the power of conversation and storytelling on meaningful topics such as race, ethnicity, and lived experiences to build understanding, empathy, and allyship, and offer our people the opportunity to practice inclusive behaviours in a safe space.

 Community building